-Did you forget your iPhone passcode?
-Don't panic!
 Forgetting or losing your iPhone or iPad's passcode (or alphanumeric password) is a serious situation, but not necessarily a disastrous one.
-In this tutorial we explain how to bypass and change the passcode: you'll have to restore your device, wiping its contents, but at least you'll be able to use it again.
+In this tutorial we explain how to 'hack' or bypass the passcode, and change it: you'll have to restore your device, wiping its contents, but at least you'll be able to use it again.

 If you have a bit more confidence - and a legitimate reason to want to access an iPhone for which you haven't got the code - then there is software that can help in more sophisticated ways.
 We discuss your options here too.